jkeen/ember-stereo/tests/dummy/app/templates/docs/event-monitoring.md

 # Events

 You can monitor events on both the `stereo` service for when any sound emits an event, or on an individual sound for when that specific sound emits an event.
-For example
+For example,

 ```js